 Forest operations at Haughmond Hill

 Haughmond Hill is a working woodland producing sustainable timber.
-We are working here from mid-January 2021 for approximately one month.
+We are working here from May 2021.
 This page provides more information about the work we're doing.

 What is happening?